shlk7/AirLuxe/README.md

 # AirLuxe
-The is based on the airline reservation where you can book your fight ticket, view your booked ticket.
+The Project is based on the airline reservation where you can book your fight ticket, view your booked ticket.

 ## Tech Stack/Technologies Used: